Gordon K. Bush Airport: Facilities and aircraft

-The airport offers fuel services, a pilot snooze room, flight training, and mechanics on site.
+The airport has a fixed-base operator that offers fuel services, a pilot lounge and snooze room, flight training, mechanics, courtesy transportation, conference rooms, showers, and more on site.

-For the 12-month period ending December 31, 2005, the airport had 51,600 aircraft operations, an average of 141 per day: 99% general aviation, <1% air taxi and <1% military.
-There are 48 aircraft based at this airport: 88% single-engine, 10% multi-engine and 2% jet.
+For the 12-month period ending October 5, 2021, the airport had 110,372 aircraft operations, an average of 302 per day: 99% general aviation, <1% air taxi, and <1% military.
+Per 2021 numbers, there are 43 aircraft based at this airport: 35 single-engine and 8 multi-engine airplanes.

 Aviation Program

 The aviation program started training pilots in 1939.
 Today, the students train in state-of-the-art glass-paneled aircraft.
 Piper Warrior III aircraft were purchased in the summer of 2004 with glass panels for primary training as well as instrument and flight instructor courses.
 The chair of the program is Deak Arch and the chief flight instructor is Ron Faliszek, assistant chief instructors are Derek McVicar and Jeff Barrett The training aircraft consist of 7 Piper Warrior IIIs, 2 Piper Arrow IIIs, 3 Cessna 152s, 3 Cessna 172s and 2 Beachcraft Barons.
 The students earn private pilot through multi-engine instructor certificates in these airplanes along with associate degrees in Aviation Technology or Bachelor of Science degrees in Aviation Science.

 Ohio University's Avionics Engineering Center is the only facility of its kind in the United States.
 The Avionics Center specializes in the research, development, and evaluation of electronic navigation and communication.
 The avionics center utilizes a Douglas DC-3 and an Aero L-29 Delfín among other piston aircraft.

+Ohio University's mechanics are A&P and IA certified and specialize in Cessna, Beechcraft, Piper, Mooney, and Bellanca airframes.
+They also specialize in Lycoming and Continental engines.